-The monitor contains a gyroscope so the screen will automatically adjust when you rotate it, currently there are two modes: portrait and landscape.
+The monitor contains a gyroscope so the screen will automatically adjust when you rotate it, currently, there are two modes: portrait and landscape.
 It also includes a simple built-in metal stand.

 Overall, it’s a decent monitor, and you can grab one without breaking the bank.
-I would recommend the higher resolution versions, although they’re more expensive, the extra brightness and resolution makes a big difference.
+I would recommend the higher resolution versions, although they’re more expensive, the extra brightness and resolution make a big difference.

 What You Need to Know About Zen Screen:

 The monitor below this section are all Zen Screens, and I thought I would take a moment to share some facts about this product line.
 For starters, most of the Zen Screens include a pen.

 This is not a touch pen.
 It’s a regular ball-point pen.
 Why do they include a pen?
 The main reason is that some of the Zen Screens contain a small hole in the corner of the device which you slide the pen into to create a quick and simple stand.
 It works.

 The secondary reason is that the majority of people who use these screens are businessmen, and businessmen always seem to have pens with them at all times.
 More pens never hurt anyone, anyways.

 Another thing you need to keep in mind is these monitors, unfortunately, are not touch screen.
 I found it a little strange that these monitors are pricey but no touch screen.
 There are so many touch screen tablets that are much cheaper than these monitors.

 So even though they look like tablets, and they come with a pen, they’re not touch screen.
 Keep your fingers clear from the screen!